lancedb/lance/README.md

-# Lance: A Columnar Data Format
+# Lance: A Columnar Data Format for Deep Learning

+## Introduction

 ## Presentations and Talks